CymraegBob/BlogPosts/posts/index.md

 Hi, I'm Robyn (Call me Bob)

 I've been many things, programmer, student, baker.
-I spend my productive time programming, repairing things and getting disapointed about the british public transport infrastructure.
+I spend my productive time programming, repairing things and getting disappointed about the british public transport infrastructure.

-This website serves as a record of past projects, thoughts on the world and generally things I find intresting, as such this website lives and breathes so it's never quite finished.
+This website serves as a intentional digital footprint, a record of past projects, thoughts on the world and generally things I find interesting, as such this website lives and breathes so it's never quite finished.

 The world can be a busy mess, but it's important to focus on how we make it better for ourselves and those we share it with.
-I spend a good amount of my time reading/thinking about the world, how people come together to make somthing more than ourselves.
+I spend a good amount of my time reading/thinking about the world, how people come together to make something more than ourselves.

 Above all else I value **community**, **sustainability**, **Égalité**.